Palmer penguins and discrete predictors

 variable mean median sd mad q5 q95 rhat ess_bulk ess_tail

-We don’t have one value for each of our unknown numbers: we have thousands.
-We need to get a sense of what these possible values mean scientifically.
-An excellent way to do this is by making as many pictures as possible.
+After we sampled from our model, we don’t have one value for each of our unknown numbers; we have thousands.
+To get a sense of what these possible values mean scientifically, the best way to do this is to draw as many pictures as possible.
 We will start with making plots of specific parameters.

 We can look at the distributions easily using the bayesplot package.